btcpayserver/btcpayserver-doc/FAQ/FAQ-Synchronization.md

 For example, this may be the case if you use Eclair or FullyNoded to receive funds.
 If you agree to remove the wallet to finish syncing with FastSync, use `docker volume rm generated_bitcoin_wallet_datadir` before you run `btcpay-up.sh`
 WARNING: Do not delete this wallet if you have any funds on it.

-## How do I know that BTCPay Server synced completely?
+## How do I know that BTCPay synced completely?

 When you do not see a pop-up message in the bottom right corner, which shows the sync progress, that means that your server is fully synced and you can [begin using it](/RegisterAccount.md).